HumanEngineering/mobileChallengeGraph/readme.md

 ## Specification

-- The app should be developed using React Native. **You should use our Expo boilerplate project which should have been sent to you as attachment to the email.**
+- The app should be developed using React Native. **You can find the boilerplate project on Github at:** [https://github.com/HumanEngineering/mobileChallengeGraph](https://github.com/HumanEngineering/mobileChallengeGraph)
 - The app should use [Open Meteo](https://open-meteo.com/) weather API to fetch today's hourly temperature data for each city.
     - See the endpoint: [https://open-meteo.com/en/docs#hourly=temperature_2m](https://open-meteo.com/en/docs#hourly=temperature_2m)
-- In the boilerplate project, there is a file called `src/cityCoordinates.json`**.** It contains all the cities for which you need to fetch and display today's temperature data.
+- In the boilerplate project, there is a file called `src/cityCoordinates.json`.
+It contains all the cities for which you need to fetch and display today's temperature data.
 - The user should be able to scroll or swipe horizontally to switch the city.
 The swiping or scrolling interaction should feel responsive and smooth.
 - The app should have partial offline support.
 If a user looked ever at the temperature of a specific city, they should be able to see that temperature also later, after an app restart, possibly without internet connection.